davidronnlid/ankiologernas-notioneringsledger/NOTION_DATABASE_SETUP.md

-# Notion Database Integration Setup
+# Notion Page + Database Integration Setup

 ## 🏗️ **Architecture Overview**

-The Notion integration now uses a **simplified single-database approach** per user instead of separate databases for each subject area or complex page hierarchies.
+The Notion integration uses a **page-based approach with a single embedded database** per user - giving you the best of both worlds: simplicity and customizability.

 ### **Structure**:
+- **One "Klinisk medicin 4" page per user** (customizable with other content)
-- **One database per user** for all "Klinisk medicin 4" lectures
+- **One database embedded in that page** for all lectures
 - **Subject Area column** to categorize lectures by medical specialty
+- **Users can add other content** around the database on their page
 - **Automatic schema management** ensures databases have correct properties

 ## 📊 **Database Schema**